 6-Year of Yes by Shonda Rhimes

 I am not exactly finished with this book, but it’s already encouraged me like no other.
-When you think of Shonda Rhimes, you think of this big monumental woman, who single-handedly took over Thursday Nights on ABC, but what you learn from her book is that she’s just like you and I. She has fears, she doubts herself, and she has social anxiety.
+When you think of Shonda Rhimes, you think of this big monumental woman, who single-handedly took over Thursday nights on ABC, but what you learn from her book is that she’s just like you and me.
+She has fears, she doubts herself, and she has social anxiety.
 Yet she uses her memoir to overcome those setbacks and reigns victorious.

 I didn’t go to the movies at all this year.
 If I did I can’t remember what I saw.
 However, I did watch some great stuff recently and I want to share.